netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-adc-admin-partition.md

-# Deploy the Citrix ingress controller for Netscaler with admin partitions
+# Deploy the Netscaler ingress controller for Netscaler with admin partitions

-Citrix ingress controller is used to automatically configure one or more Netscaler based on the Ingress resource configuration.
+Netscaler ingress controller is used to automatically configure one or more Netscaler based on the Ingress resource configuration.
 The ingress Netscaler appliance (MPX or VPX) can be partitioned into logical entities called admin partitions, where each partition can be configured and used as a separate Netscaler appliance.
 For more information, see [Admin Partition](https://docs.citrix.com/en-us/citrix-adc/13/admin-partition.html).
-Citrix ingress controller can also be deployed to configure Netscaler with admin partitions.
+Netscaler ingress controller can also be deployed to configure Netscaler with admin partitions.

-For Netscaler with admin partitions, you must deploy a single instance of Citrix ingress controller for each partition.
-And, the partition must be associated with a [partition user](https://docs.citrix.com/en-us/citrix-adc/13/admin-partition.html#user-access-and-roles) specific to the Citrix ingress controller instance.
+For Netscaler with admin partitions, you must deploy a single instance of Netscaler ingress controller for each partition.
+And, the partition must be associated with a [partition user](https://docs.citrix.com/en-us/citrix-adc/13/admin-partition.html#user-access-and-roles) specific to the Netscaler ingress controller instance.

 **Note:**